-Create a new configuration
+• Create a new configuration

 A new configuration can be created by performing assignment operations described in the previous section.
-This configuration has to then be saved by clicking on the "Learn menu", "Save As" entry.
-A popup opens: enter the name of your configuration.
+This configuration has then to be saved by clicking on "Learn menu", "Save As" entry.
+A popup opens, enter the name of your configuration.
 A new entry for your configuration now exists in the list of available configurations.

-Remove a configuration
+• Remove a configuration

-It is possible to remove a configuration by loading it and then clicking on "Remove".
+It is possible to remove a configuration by loading on and click on "Remove".

-6.3.5.4 Minimum and maximum bounds
+4.3.5.4 Minimum and maximum bounds